The Tale Of Three Cities

 But it’s interesting to know some scholars wrote, “The traditional location for the garden of Eden has long been suggested to have been a mountainous area some 225 km (140 mi) Southwest of Mount Ararat and a few kilometers south of Lake Van, in the eastern part of modern Turkey.”

-Again, there is no certainty that this was the authentic Garden of Eden, but many scholars have strong opinions that this could be it.
+Again, there is no certainty that this was the authentic Garden of Eden, but many scholars strongly believe this could be it.
 No further studies have refuted these findings so far.
 As for me, I just want to share a little sightseeing nugget in my adventure to eastern Turkey, known as northern Kurdistan, that is hardly mentioned and written by men.

 URFA: Abraham’s Birthplace